anthony-roncal/testing-practice/README.md

-# odin-testing-practice
+# testing-practice

-This is a practice project for The Odin Project: Testing Practice.
+Testing practice using Jest.